mmu-webdesign/l4-IWD-web-block/rwd-04-adding-media.md

 One problem of adding a background image to our header is that the text (our heading and tagline) often gets lost.
 There are a number of clever ways to get around this issue.
 The first is to simply make the text colour white (or black if the image is pale).
 This is so obvious but many fail to implement this simple solution.

+You may have found using a blend in Task 3 has made the text more legible.

 The other simple method is to adjust the size of your heading and tagline.